A vexing question at the center of the debate around homelessness policy is: where is the growth in Seattle’s homeless coming from?

 Next, note that there’s been a 46% increase in people living in vehicles from 2017’s count to 2018’s.
 That includes RV’s.
 And most vehicles, of course, can move.
 So, where from?
 Just within the city itself?

 Intuitively, there’s reason to believe that inbound migration of homeless individuals to the Seattle region has been happening, though the extent of this influx is unclear.

-We do know that we have among the most permissive policies around drug use and lack of vagrancy law enforcement in the nation.
-We have explicit de-policing policies, particularly around RVs.
+We do know that we have among the most permissive policies around drug use and lack of loitering/encampment law enforcement in the nation.
+We have explicit de-policing policies around RVs and have lessened must-move enforcement.
 We have hands-off approaches to encampments.
 We have city council members decrying sweeps.
 And we’re planning a “safe” government-funded injection mobile site — the first in the nation.
 A logical question: why shouldn’t these policies have any impact on migration?
 What’s the clear proof that it doesn’t?